cloudmesh/client/docs/source/man/man.rst

         default group mygroup

         group add --type=vm --id=albert-[001-003]
-            adds the vms with teh given name using the Parameter see base
+            adds the vms with the given name using the Parameter see base

         group add --type=vm